Stochastic Gradient Descent for Nonparametric Additive Regression: Introduction

-\item On the algorithmic front, our proposal bears a close resemblance to conventional SGD.
-Unlike past kernel SGD methods for nonpametric regression \citep{zhang2022sieve,4406a3ce-1e59-3ed8-8c25-9f7d75b81f14}, F-SGD streamlines the training process by excluding the usual Polyak averaging step and, in contrast to Sieve-SGD \citep{zhang2022sieve}, eliminating the need for a distinct learning rate per basis function, which may depend on unknown parameters.
+\item On the algorithmic front, our proposed method closely resembles conventional SGD, making it substantially simpler and more straightforward than online smooth backfitting \citep{yang2023online}.
+Moreover, when the dimension $p$ is large, F-SGD achieves significant improvements in both memory and computational complexity compared to online smooth backfitting.
+Unlike past kernel SGD methods for nonparametric regression \citep{zhang2022sieve,4406a3ce-1e59-3ed8-8c25-9f7d75b81f14}, F-SGD streamlines the training process by excluding the usual Polyak averaging step and, in contrast to Sieve-SGD \citep{zhang2022sieve}, eliminating the need for a distinct learning rate per basis function, which may depend on unknown parameters.
 When $f$ belongs to a Sobolev ellipsoid, F-SGD exhibits near-optimal space complexity similar to Sieve-SGD, but with an improvement by a logarithmic factor.
 The computational cost is also improved by a logarithmic factor.
-In comparison to kernel SGD methods, both space and computational complexity are improved by polynomial factors.
-Moreover, thanks to its simplicity, F-SGD holds the potential for extensions, such as an online version of Lepski’s method for adaptation to unknown smoothness (though a formal theoretical investigation of this extension is beyond the scope of this paper).
+In comparison to kernel SGD methods, both space and computational complexity are improved by polynomial factors (see detailed discussion in Section \ref{subsec:univariate}).
+Moreover, thanks to its simplicity, F-SGD holds the potential for extensions, such as an online version of Lepski's method for adaptation to unknown smoothness (though a formal theoretical investigation of this extension is beyond the scope of this paper).